The evolution of NZAOC ammunition responsibilities 1939-1945

 • Fourteen type R2 magazines

-• One type R3 magazine
+• One type of R3 magazine

 Belmont